Cinema of the Philippines: 1970s to early 1980s: Second Golden Age

 The second MIFF took place from January 24-February 4, 1983.
 280 local and foreign films were screened out of competition in the 12-day festival while 22 films from 21 countries competed for seven different categories.
-Despite the festival’s financial success, the festival received criticisms from the Catholic Church, film censors, and civic groups.
-Manila Archbishop Jaime Cardinal Sin criticized the festival’s organizers, Johnny Litton and First Lady Imelda Marcos, for allowing the screening of soft-core pornographic movies in participating theaters.
+Despite the festival's financial success, the festival received criticisms from the Catholic Church, film censors, and civic groups.
+Cardinal Jaime Sin, Archbishop of Manila, criticized the festival's organizers, Johnny Litton and First Lady Imelda Marcos, for allowing the screening of soft-core pornographic movies in participating theaters.
 Board of Review for Motion Pictures and Television Chairman Maria Kalaw-Katigbak also questioned the legality of showing films banned by the board in commercial cinemas.
 Because of the controversies and public outcry, the succeeding Manila International Film Festivals were permanently canceled.

+Among the Philippines' most political filmmakers was Lino Brocka (1939–1991).
+His works such as Manila in the Claws of Light (1975) and Fight for Us (1989) are considered to be some of the greatest films ever made in the Philippines.
+Though initially fairly neutral on the Marcos regime because of his friendship with Imee Marcos, President Marcos' daughter who helped sponsor the fundraising premiere of his film Insiang (1976), he later adopted a more political stance by 1983.
+He contributed in the building of a post-Marcos Philippines and was able to help topple the Marcos dictatorship through his active participation in cultural and social activities.
+His films told the story of the underclass' struggle, the dark side of a sprawling metropolis and featured poverty-stricken locations which were able to make a statement with regards to the Marcos' autocratic rule and human rights violations.
+He was also notably part of the group of filmmakers, artists and cultural workers that formed the Free Artist Movement which eventually became the Concerned Artists of the Philippines.
+This group challenged the censorship practice that the Marcoses imposed on all artistic media.

 During the closing years of martial rule, a number of films defiant of the Marcos dictatorship were made.
 Films such as Marilou Diaz-Abaya’s Karnal implicitly depicted this defiance in the film's plot, wherein patricide ended a tyrannical father's domination.
-In the same year, Mike de Leon's Sister Stella L., a movie about oppression and tyranny was shown on the big screen.
+In the same year, Mike de Leon's Sister Stella L., a film about oppression and tyranny was shown on the big screen.
 In 1985, Lino Brocka's This Is My Country depicted images of torture, incarceration, struggles and oppression.
 During this period, the Philippines ranked among the top 10 film-producing countries in the world, with an annual output of more than 300 movies.

-The Philippines' most political filmmaker was Lino Brocka (1939–1991).
-His works such as Manila in the Claws of Light (1975) and Fight for Us (1989) were considered the opening and the end of the golden age of film in the country.
-Brocka's works were committed to an anti-Marcos, anti-authoritarian type of politics and highly valued the freedom of artistic expression.
-He contributed in the building of a post-Marcos Philippines and was able to help topple the Marcos dictatorship through his active participation in cultural and social activities.
-His films told the story of the underclass' struggle, the dark side of a sprawling metropolis and featured poverty-stricken locations which were able to make a statement with regards to the Marcos' autocratic rule and human rights violations.
-He was also notably part of the group of filmmakers, artists and cultural workers that formed the Free Artist Movement which eventually became the Concerned Artists of the Philippines.
-This group challenged the censorship practice that the Marcoses imposed on all artistic media.